Nkwenti-Severian-Ndongtsop/Rust-QR-Code-Generator/README.md

-# Rust-QR-Code-Generator
+# Rust-QR-Image-Generator

-A blazing-fast and simple command-line application to generate qr-code based on user arguments using Rust.
+A blazing-fast and simple command-line application to generate qr-image based on user arguments using Rust.

 ## ✨ Features
 - 🚀 Many image formats